 Hikari Betta Bio-Gold the leader in quality Betta Pellets, originally was very similar to Sanyu Betta pellets, however it has been re-formulated/improved even more:

 Product Resource: Hikari Betta Bio Gold

 Compare the above ingredients, the differences are striking!

 Compare TetraMin to some of the facts I have explained, then compare foods to more premium diets including the important analysis too.

 The differences are quite clear for long term growth and health.

 When it comes to feeding young fish (fry), a quality prepared food is even more important.
 A comparison I would use is this; would you feed your infant cows milk instead of formula?
-My point is fish fry are even more sensitive to poor nutrition.
-I prefer to powder my fish Flake foods and my favorites are Spirulina 20 (for ease of digestibility and usable protein) and Hikari First Bites.

 Here are the ingredients to compare: